hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/mutations.md

 ---
 title: "Mutations & Query variables"
-metaTitle: "Integrate Mutations with Query Variables | ReScript React Apollo Tutorial"
+metaTitle: "Integrate Mutations with Query Variables | ReScript React Apollo GraphQL Tutorial"
 metaDescription: "Integrate GraphQL Mutations to create new personal todos using the useMutation React hook and handle loading and error states"
 ---